Cyclone Extra Large Fully Synthetic Gloves

 A fig tree requires full sun for figs to ripen properly.
-In very hot positions or warmer climates, the tree will need protection from the hottest sun, as the branches and stems can be sunburnt.
+In very hot positions or warmer climates, the tree will need protection from the harsh afternoon sun, as the branches and stems can be sunburnt.
 This is not generally an issue with plants that have a good foliage canopy, but it is a consideration, especially with younger trees.

 A light, fertile sandy loam is ideal, however a fig will adapt to virtually any soil conditions, with the exception of waterlogged situations.
-It will do well in clay, as the heavy soil restricts root growth and can encourage more fruit production.

 All types of fig trees like reliable moisture.
 The best way to ensure moisture stability is to keep your tree well mulched.
 Avoid too much water while fruit are developing, as this can lead to fruit splitting.
-Figs are one of the most moisture-tolerant fruit trees, but they won’t tolerate being waterlogged, especially during winter.

 The best indicator of inadequate moisture is leaves yellowing and dropping, and a reduced number of fruits.